IBM System/7

 The IBM System/7 was a computer system designed for industrial control, announced on October 28, 1970 and first shipped in 1971.
 It was a 16-bit machine and one of the first made by IBM to use novel semiconductor memory, instead of magnetic core memory conventional at that date.

 IBM had earlier products in industrial control market, notably the IBM 1800 which appeared in 1964.
 However, there was minimal resemblance in architecture or software between the 1800 series and the System/7.

 System/7 was designed and assembled in Boca Raton, Florida.

+Competitors in process control to the System/7 at the time of launch included: